Leech Lattice Vector Quantization for Efficient LLM Compression: The Leech Lattice

 \subsection{Class Structure and Leaders}

-As mentioned, each shell $\mathrm{Shell}(m)$ can be decomposed into different \emph{classes}.
-A class is the set of all lattice points obtainable from one another by the allowed permutations of coordinates and sign flips. \autoref{tab:leaders-table} the coordinate composition (classes) of the vectors in the first three shells of the Leech lattice, together with their cardinalities.
+Each shell $\mathrm{Shell}(m)$ can be decomposed into different \emph{classes}, where we define a class as a set of all lattice points obtainable from one another by the allowed permutations of coordinates and sign flips. \autoref{tab:leaders-table} lists the classes in the first three shells of the Leech lattice, together with their cardinalities.

 For convenience, we select a single representative from each equivalence class under coordinate permutations; typically this is the point whose coordinates have been reordered so that their absolute values appear in a fixed canonical order.
 We refer to this representative as the \emph{leader}.
-In the integer embedding, these leaders admit a compact combinatorial description: up to permutation of coordinates, each class is characterized by a multiset { } where $a_i \in \tfrac{1}{\sqrt{8}}\mathbb{Z}$ are the distinct coordinate levels and the exponents $p_i$ record their multiplicities.
-This multiset fully specifies the coordinate composition of vectors in the class.
+In the integer embedding, these leaders admit a compact combinatorial description: up to permutation of coordinates, each class is characterized by a multiset { } Absolute coordinates $a_i$ and exponents $p_i$ fully specify vector coordinate compositions of each class.